 About the Archbishop

 Most Reverend José H. Gomez is the Archbishop of Los Angeles, the nation’s largest Catholic community.
-He also serves as President of the United States Conference of Catholic Bishops.
 In his ministry, Archbishop Gomez encourages people to follow Jesus Christ with joy and simplicity of life, seeking to serve God and their neighbors in their ordinary daily activities.

 Videos Featuring Archbishop